Why Tax Professionals Are Prime Phishing Targets

 QR Code Phishing (Quishing)

 The Anti-Phishing Working Group reported a 2,000% increase in QR code phishing attacks during 2024–2025.
-Criminals send physical mail—formatted as IRS notices, software vendor communications, or client document notifications—containing QR codes that redirect to credential harvesting sites.
+Criminals send physical mail — formatted as IRS notices, software vendor communications, or client document notifications — containing QR codes that redirect to credential harvesting sites.
 Because QR codes arrive as images, they bypass URL filtering, attachment sandboxing, and link rewriting entirely.

 Business Email Compromise Evolution

 BEC attacks have evolved beyond email spoofing into sophisticated account takeover campaigns.
-Attackers use credential phishing to access legitimate employee email accounts, then monitor communications for weeks—identifying valuable targets, learning firm procedures, and timing fraudulent requests for maximum credibility.
-When they act, the message appears in an existing email thread, uses a real address, and references actual clients and cases.
+Attackers use credential phishing to access legitimate employee email accounts, then monitor communications for weeks — identifying valuable targets, learning firm procedures, and timing fraudulent requests for maximum credibility.
+The FBI IC3 reported over $2.9 billion in BEC losses during 2023 alone, with tax and accounting firms representing high-value targets due to their authority over financial transactions and access to client accounts.
+See our coverage of incident response planning for tax practices to prepare your firm for a BEC event.

 Emerging Threat Statistics